How to Dry HVAC Ducts After Moisture Exposure

 When Drying HVAC Ducts Is Not Enough

 Drying is effective when moisture exposure is limited and materials can fully release trapped water.
 However, there are situations where drying alone will not resolve the problem.
+If moisture keeps returning after drying, the issue may need the repair-focused approach covered in how to fix persistent HVAC duct moisture problems.

 Signs Moisture Has Penetrated Materials